 We explain here how you can travel with a wheelchair, mobile scooter, or stroller.

-For boarding, people with a wheelchair take precedence over people with a mobile scooter or stroller.
-People with a mobile scooter - that meet the conditions - take precedence over people with a stroller.
+When boarding, people with a wheelchair take precedence over people with a mobile scooter or stroller.
+People with a mobile scooter (only on the tram and metro) - that meet the conditions - take precedence over people with a stroller.

 We do our best to make our website as accessible as possible for people with a visual handicap.
 You can read about the extent that this website meets such requirements in the Accessibility Association report.